ctkjose/robobo3dr1plus/sunlus8.md

 ## Mainboard ##

-The printer uses a [MKS GEN 1 board](https://reprap.org/wiki/MKS_GEN_V1.1) like board that is mostly cross-over with a Creality CR10 boards.
+The printer uses a [MKS](https://reprap.org/wiki/MKS_GEN_V1.1) like board.
+When it comes to asthetics and layout the board is mostly a cross-over with of  Creality CR10 boards, MKS Base 1.X and SKR.
-The layout is similar to MKS SGEN boards but actual pin headers, and functionality is more close to a Creality V2.1 mainboard.

 ![BOARD PINOUT](S8_PINOUT.png)

+For more details on the pinout check my [RAMPS Pinout Page](ramps_mainboard.md).

 ![BOARD WIRING](S8BOARD_WIRING.png)